 However, back in the summer I bought some dehydrated strawberries from Whole Foods, thinking that these would come in handy during the winter when I start going nut-so and start craving summer.
 To be honest, I was a little nervous about trying these dehydrated strawberries, why?
 Who knows.
 But I really didn’t notice much of a taste difference and since they were dried, they retained that pretty, vibrant red color, even after baking.

 Don’t have dried strawberries?
 Not a problem just use fresh.
 You really can’t go wrong!

-Start out by measuring and adding a cup of flour, plus a teaspoon of baking powder, a half teaspoon of baking soda and then a quarter teaspoon of kosher salt.
+Start out by measuring and adding 1 cup of flour, plus 1 teaspoon of baking powder, 1/2 teaspoon of baking soda and then 1/4 teaspoon of kosher salt.

 Next, grate in the zest from an entire lemon, whisk and set aside.
 I love the smell of lemon zest.

-Next, squeeze in about a teaspoon of lemon juice, two tablespoons of melted and cooled butter, one large egg and then a half teaspoon of pure vanilla extract.
+Next, squeeze in about 1 teaspoon of lemon juice, 2 tablespoons of melted and cooled butter, 1 large egg and then 1/2 teaspoon of pure vanilla extract.

-Then mix and add in the strawberries.
-In a way they remind me of those Lucky Charm marshmallows, not that I buy that junk… unless I’m on vacation or something. mmhmm yeah.
+Then mix and add in 3/4 cup strawberries.
+In a way they remind me of those Lucky Charm marshmallows!

-Next scoop about 3 to 4 tablespoons of batter…
+Scoop about 3 to 4 tablespoons of batter.

-And then dropped the dough into each of the muffin slots.
+And then ddivide the dough into each of the muffin slots.
 Bake at 350° for 12-15 minutes.